-The U.S. Department of Agriculture’s National Agricultural Statistics Service estimated about 2 million planted acres of canola in 2019 with production of around 3,600 pounds per acre and national average yield of nearly 1,900 pounds.
-This accounted for more than 7.2 billion pounds of canola production.
+The U.S. Department of Agriculture’s National Agricultural Statistics Service reported 2.1 million harvested acres of canola in 2021 that yielded 2.3 billion pounds and averaged 1,119 pounds per acre.
 Planting of canola in the United States first began in 1988 after being introduced in Canada in 1974.
 The charts below show dramatic increases in acreage and yield since 1991.